fsantanna-uerj/serrapilheira/Submissao/final.md

 In October, we submitted a project to encourage more girls to pursue STEM careers (*CNPq - Girls on Sciences, Engineering, and Computing*).
 The project was recommended but we did not receive the grant.
-The proposal is attached as the file "cnpq-meninas-18.pdf".
+The proposal is annexed as the file "cnpq-meninas-18.pdf".
 As a follow up, we plan to offer a 3-week course open for early undergraduate students on each semester, starting this year.